adam-p/yesterday-i-learned/random.md

 1. "A trick I learned from Argentinian circus people, who make amazing BBQ, is let the grill heat up and then cut an onion in half to rub on the grate.
 It imparts a nice flavor and cleans the grill very well."
 1. *Dixie* is/was a nickname for Southern US.
 1. System of a Down is good only because of a [StickDeath video](https://www.youtube.com/watch?v=elj2m1x-oEk).
-1. Both Tom and Max Chilton are racers.
-However, only Max's website was SEOed to say "CHILTON'S BAD LUCK CONTINUES AT THE KOHLER GRAND PRIX AT ROAD ..."
 1. *Overfitting*: when you tune a learning algorithm so well to, say, 5 of your existing data points, that, when a 6th data point is found, the algorithm completely fails to take it into account.
 1. Russia is [#1 in heroin](https://themoscowtimes.com/articles/russia-must-step-up-and-fight-its-drug-problem-47822).
 It also has a million or so HIV positive people.
 1. ["False vacuum"](https://en.wikipedia.org/wiki/False_vacuum) refers to the theory that the current space is actually just a local minimum of energy, rather than the global minimum of energy, and that a random event might instantly turn the universe into one with a lower energy, destroying the current one.